How to Fix ‘POST’ DRAM Light on Any Motherboard

 ↪ CPU

 Next up is the CPU.
-If you have any sort of avail to a processor supported by your motherboard/socket, check to see if the system boots with that CPU.
+If you have access to a processor supported by your motherboard/socket, check to see if the system boots with that CPU.
 The CPU features memory controllers which are responsible for communicating with the RAM.
 In rare cases, this section of your CPU could be damaged, rendering it useless.

 ↪ Motherboard

 The last resort is to swap all your components to a different motherboard.
 If your PC boots normally, you require a motherboard replacement.
-Again, as is the case with the PSU, random voltage/current spikes or even ESD can severely damage the motherboard.
+Again, as with the PSU, random voltage/current spikes or even ESD can severely damage the motherboard.

 ABOUT THE AUTHOR